XinyiYing/MoCoPnet/README.md

               ├── ...
        ...
 ```
-2) The test datasets are in `code/data` as below:
+2) The test datasets are in `code/data/test` as below:
 ```
- data
+ test
   └── dataset_1
          └── scene_1
               ├── 0.png